 This process will be continued until the area of waste placement has reached its desired height or waste deliveries have ceased for the day.
-Thereafter, the compacted waste will be covered with a 150 mm layer of daily cover material to cover all waste.
+Thereafter, the compacted waste will be covered with a 150 mm layer of daily cover material or an alternative daily cover solution utilised to cover all waste.